breakdowns/slam-mirrorbot/README.md

 - [magneto261290](https://github.com/magneto261290/) for some features
 - [SVR666](https://github.com/SVR666/) for some features & fixes

-and many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-mirrorbot/graphs/contributors).
+And many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-mirrorbot/graphs/contributors).